-We live in an increasingly complex, diverse, global society where there have many victims of senseless violence in BIPOC (Black and Indigenous People of Color) communities at the hands of oppressive behavior.
-As allies, we hear and share the anguish of black and indigenous communities in response to the murders of Breonna Taylor, George Floyd and other victims of ongoing racial or bias motivated violence.
-While the work in H&W focuses on healing, finding solutions, and bridging differences, we recognize there is no easy fix for systemic racism.
-We can start by taking a hard look at the pernicious roots of racial bias in our country, our communities, our institutions and within ourselves – and take concrete steps to combat it.
-It is imperative that we acknowledge and identify the existing structures and worldviews that create and maintain cultural and racial disparities.
+We live in an increasingly complex, diverse, global society where there have been many victims of senseless violence in BIPOC (Black and Indigenous People of Color) and other marginalized communities at the hands of oppressive behavior.
+At CAPS, we strive to be allies; we hear and share the anguish of black and indigenous communities and other victims of ongoing racial or bias-motivated oppression and violence.
+While the work at CAPS focuses on healing, finding solutions, and bridging differences, we recognize there is no easy fix for systemic racism and the oppression of marginalized identities.
+We are starting by taking a hard look at the pernicious roots of racial bias and oppression of all types in our country, our communities, our institutions, and within ourselves – and trying to take concrete steps to combat it.
+We must acknowledge and identify the existing structures and worldviews that create and maintain cultural and racial disparities.

-The Health and Wellness Unit at TCNJ strongly condemns racism and violence in all of its forms and understands the increasing level of trauma, anger and despair especially among black students, and the corresponding risks to mental health and emotional well-being.
+CAPS strongly condemns racism, violence, and oppression in all of its forms and understands the increasing level of trauma, anger, and despair, especially among Black students, students of color, and all students who carry marginalized identities, and the corresponding risks to mental health and emotional well-being.

-TCNJ Division of Equity and Inclusion also has a variety of useful resources HERE.
+TCNJ Division of Equity and Inclusion also has a variety of useful resources.

-The following resources from the STEVE FUND may also help you cope during this difficult period.
+The following resources from the STEVE FUND may also help you cope.

 - Community Healing Network: Healing in the Face of Racial Trauma